Last chance to save on dual-event passes to Early Stage 2021 – TechCrunch

 10 Things NOT To Do When You Are Starting a Company

-With voices across the internet giving their two cents on how to run a great business, Fuel Capital’s Leah Solivan, who was CEO at TaskRabbit for 8 years, will share a list of things that a founder should NOT do.
-Avoid the pitfalls that could break your momentum or, worst case, your company and ask Solivan your own questions.
+With voices across the internet giving their two cents on how to run a great business, Fuel Capital’s Leah Solivan, who was CEO at TaskRabbit for eight years, will share a list of things that a founder should NOT do.
+Avoid the pitfalls that could break your momentum or, worst case, your company, and ask Solivan your own questions.

 Don’t miss the special breakout sessions or, on day two, the TC Early Stage Pitch-Off.
 TechCrunch selected 10 early-stage startups to present their best pitch to a panel of VCs on April 2.
 We’ll open applications to compete in July soon, so keep checking back if you want a chance to practice your pitch and gain extra exposure for your startup.